kkreine/kkreine/README.md

 ### Hi there 👋

-My name is Kori Reine, I am currently a Computer Science student at Loyola University New Orleans.
+My name is Kori Reine, I am currently a Computer Science student at Loyola University New Orleans graduating May 2022.

+📫 How to reach me: kori.kreine@gmail.com
+🌱 I’m currently learning Ruby on Rails
+🔭 I’m currently working on creating a to do list application ✨ I'm in search of a software development internship
+⚡ Fun fact: I love plants and gardening
+😄 Pronouns: she/her

 <!--
 **kkreine/kkreine** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.